cockroachdb/copyist/README.md

 tests aren't expecting the extra call.

 The solution to these problems is to eliminate the non-determinism.
-For example, in the case of an ORM sending a setup query, initialize it from your `TestMain`
+For example, in the case of an ORM sending a setup query, you might initialize it from your `TestMain` method:
-method:
 ```go
 func TestMain(m *testing.M) {
 	flag.Parse()